ThomasKerslake/DAT-505/DAT-505-Assignment/README.txt

 music to test within my project (located in folder -> music).

 *******************************************************************************************
-Songs 1 and 2 are the best for this visualization as I have stlyed this project around them.
+Songs 4 and 1 are the best for this visualization as I have stlyed this project around them.
 *******************************************************************************************

 If the visualization is not playing there is a ‘fall-back’ button you can click at